pubeldev/OpenPrintTag/docs_src/nfc_technical_details.md

    1. The meta section allows the manufacturers to configure the payload structure so that it fits their purposes and the used NFC tag specifics:
       1. The auxiliary region can be adjusted or even omitted, based on the NFC tag available memory.
          - It is not specified that the auxiliary region must be after the main region.
 Auxiliary region can possibly be located **before** the main region, if the meta section says so.
 We however recommend **putting the main region before the auxiliary region**, so that it can be protected together with the NDEF header.
+   1. **AFI**: We recommend setting the AFI register to 0 and locking/password protecting it.
+   1. **DSFID**: The DSFID register is reserved for future use.
+It shall be set to 0 and locked/password protected.
+   1. **EAS**: Implementing EAS is up to each manufacturer discretion.
+We again recommend locking/password protecting it.

 ## Write protection
 The Prusa NFC standards offers these options also considers ways to prevent the tags from being overwritten by malicious actors.